-This course will aid student to develop strategies for successfully managing environments for student success.
+The student will develop strategies for successfully managing classroom environments.
 Focus is on educator as guide/facilitator with a range and variety of choices of management plans.
 Emphasis will be placed on student recognizing the developmental appropriateness of a management plan for varying classroom settings.
 Student will be charged with identifying personal philosophy of management, and a theoretical management plan that will be congruent with beliefs and values and is supportive of professional ethics, laws, school policy, student achievement, and human dignity.